Did you know that Walk2Connect is a worker-owned cooperative (co-op)?

 Light Organizational History:

-Social Business: For 3.5 years, Walk2Connect was a sole-proprietor LLC social business.
-Walk2Connect’s Founder, Jonathon Stalls created the organization as a for-profit business model because he wanted the organization to anchor in A) the interest of the market (walkers and leaders) and B) the services it offers to the community and to potential partners.
-This allowed the organization to maintain great freedom in decision-making allowing for nimble, flexible, and quick-turnaround program/partnership opportunities.
+Social Business: From July 2012 to March of 2016, Walk2Connect was a sole-proprietor LLC social business.
+Walk2Connect’s Founder, Jonathon Stalls created the organization as a for-profit business social enterprise model because he wanted the organization to anchor in A) the interest of the market (walkers, partners, and leaders) and B) the services it offers to the community.
+This allowed the organization to maintain great freedom in decision-making allowing for nimble, flexible, and quick-turnaround partnership opportunities while also depending on the organizations’s ability to be fully self-sustainable.

 Partnerships: As long as Walk2Connect has been around, we have been able to sustain our work through a variety of community partners.
 Our partners span diverse representation from local, regional, and national city government, public health, non-profit, neighborhood/community, and for-profit sectors.
 Walk2Connect has championed hundreds of partnership-supported walks related to cardiovascular health, transportation, place-making, community connection, mental health, neighborhood asset-mapping, youth and families, public art, and so much more.

 Practicing Whole-Health: Since the beginning, Jonathon Stalls (Founder) has worked hard to make sure that Walk2Connect’s commitment to whole-health plays out in the organization’s day to day operations.
 Keeping mission at the center with or without appropriate funding began creating challenges in the capacity of contract staff and the LLC business structure.
-For those involved on the inside, sustaining growth within and surrounding Walk2Connect pointed to more transactions and less engagement with our mission.
+For those involved on the inside, sustaining growth within and surrounding Walk2Connect began to demand increased (and isolated) operational transaction and less on-the-ground engagement with our mission.
 While business strategy and maturity remains vital and important, Jonathon (and our community Think Tank listed at the bottom) wouldn’t allow it to be the new center.
 It became very clear that as Walk2Connect continued to grow, a new model of collaborative ownership was needed.

 What?
 A Walking Co-op?